Davlis/NG-Challange/README.md

 Testing is not yet supported 😢

 # Environments
-Eenviroment variables are exposed on purpose - so you can play with application with minimal effort.
+Environment variables are exposed on purpose - so you can play with application with minimal effort.